UCSD-CSS-002/ucsd-css-002.github.io/course/syllabus.md

 - Direct message to specific instructor on {{ url_campuswire }}

-Outside of office hours, all communication should happen over {{ url-campuswire }}.
+Outside of office hours, all communication should happen over {{ url_campuswire }}.
 Email is reserved for the unanticipated circumstances when campuswire is down, or you cannot access it.
 In that case, [email the instructor](mailto:ebrockbank@ucsd.edu) about in inability to access Campuswire.

 ### Specific types of questions / comments